VSI Archive Backup System for OpenVMS Installation Guide

 If you are updating ABS/MDMS, you should review the release notes provided in the installation kit.
 You can extract the release notes by using the following command:

-@SYS$UPDATE:VMSINSTAL kit_name kit_location OPTIONS N
+$ @SYS$UPDATE:VMSINSTAL kit-name kit-location OPTIONS N

 Chapter 2.
-Preinstallation
+Pre-Installation Tasks

 2.1.
 Decide Where to Install ABS/MDMS Software